Congratulations to 2017 contest winner Sam Deadrick (Arizona State University)

 Selection Process and Notification:

 ElectricityMatch will select an independent scholarship selection committee to review all essays received and one winner will be chosen for the academic school year.
 Once the winner has been determined, the winner will be announced on the ElectricityMatch website.
 ElectricityMatch will also notify the winner via email.
-Student majors don’t necessarily have to result in working for an electric company but they should be interested in the industry.
+Students don’t necessarily have to desire to work for an electric company but they should be interested in the industry and shaping consumer interactions.

 The scholarship funds awarded are to be used for tuition and fees only.
 Once awarded, a check will be written to the recipient’s school of choice and credited for academic costs.
 The scholarship is non-renewable and is only good for one semester cycle.
 Recipients are only eligible to receive the scholarship once during their lifetime.